npm/npm/doc/bundle.md

 to have a dependency that is not published on the npm registry.
 (It still must contain a package.json, though, of course.)

+If there is a `directories.bundle` folder specified in the package.json, then it will use that folder rather than `node_modules`.

 ## CAVEATS

 Man pages are not installed by bundle.